bjorn9111/design/README.md

-This repository is mainly for learning purposes, as a way to show of Git, GitHub and WebbDesign.
+This repository is mainly for learning purposes, as a way to learn about Git, GitHub and WebbDesign.